 Choreographic Projects—one original choreographic work, approved by the faculty, must be presented in both the junior and senior years.

-DANCE 170 series: must be in three additional performances beyond the B.A. requirements, one of which must be DANCE 170, DANCE 171, DANCE 172, or DANCE 174.
+DANCE 170 series: must be in three additional performances beyond the B.A. requirements, one of which must be DANCE 170, DANCE 171, or DANCE 172.
 DANCE 171 and DANCE 172 may be repeated for credit.
 Students must demonstrate proficiency in at least two dance genres in these performances.

 Sample Program for Freshmen